 Starting out in a trade or traineeship involves long hours spent learning the ropes in your chosen field.
 It’s a common misconception that apprentices or trainees can’t claim much on their tax return.
-But, did you know that even though you’re just starting out as a trainee or apprentice, there are an array of deductions available that can help deliver a pretty big tax return for you?
+But, did you know that even though you’re just starting out as a trainee or apprentice, there are a large number of deductions available that can help deliver a pretty big tax refund for you?

 What are the most common Tax Deductions for Apprentices and Trainees?

 Firstly, do you need to wear branded clothing to work?
 Or maybe you need hi-vis items and steel-capped boots?

 Chances are the answer to one (or both) of those questions is yes.
 And, that’s good news at tax time!

 Branded shirts (with a company logo), pants, hats and protective items like boots, safety glasses and hi-vis clothing are all common trainee and apprentice tax deductions.

 Clothing that is NOT branded is not tax deductible.
 For example, you can’t claim a plain black pair of cargo pants to work, even if they’re compulsory.
 However, you can claim a pair of steel capped boots or a safety vest, if it is considered protective in nature.

 Dean works as an apprentice mechanic and purchased a company high-vis shirt with the business logo and branding on it, along with a pair of steel capped boots.
 Dean spent a total of $475 on these items.